ChaseYaoCong/main/docs/DeveloperGuide.md

 > 2a1.
 Application shows an error message.
 Use case ends.

 2b.
-User did not provided any keyword
+User did not provide any keyword
 > 2b1.
 Application shows an error message.
 Use case ends.